gokhandeveloper/whataddress/readme.md

 ### Installing

+**You can run the app directly from the source:**

 Download this repo.

-Visit chrome://extensions in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox:  The menu's icon is three horizontal bars. and select Extensions under the Tools menu to get to the same place).
+Visit chrome://extensions in your browser.

 Ensure that the Developer mode checkbox in the top right-hand corner is checked.

 Click Load unpacked extension… to pop up a file-selection dialog.

-Navigate to the directory in which the repo files live, and select it.
+Navigate to the repo directory/src in which the extensions files live, and select it.

+Or **you can just install the build file under /build**

 ## Built With Love